clawpack/doc/doc/googleearth_plotting.rst

    :scale: 200%
    :align: center

-   Aliasing affects removed by properly setting the figure size and DPI.
+   Aliasing effects removed by properly setting `kml_dpi` and `kml_figsize`

+While the above removes aliasing artifacts, you may still find that the resolution is unacceptable, especially when zooming into to close up views of shorelines, for example.
+In this case, you can increase the resolution of the figure in multiples that remain consistent with the coarse grid and refinement factors.
+For best results increase the resolution by factors of 4.

-It might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image resolution exceeds the Matplotlib limit of 32768 on a side.
+It might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image resolution exceeds the Matplotlib limit of 32768 pixels along each edge of the PNG file.
 In this case, one can limit the number of levels that are resolved by a particular figure, and create zoomed in figures that resolve finer levels.
 Alternatively, one can break the computational domain into several figures, each covering a portion of the entire domain.

 The Chile example shows a zoomed in figure near the shoreline with increased resolution at all levels.